-Anyways, in another topic the idea that the ratings could be flawed because of arbitrary numbers that are sometimes assigned to teams.
+In another topic the idea that the ratings could be flawed because of arbitrary numbers that are sometimes assigned to teams.
 Since someone (now, me) does have to set up the pre-season rankings, which @granger agrees are "just a guess... nothing more. something to get the system started", I wondered how much affect that might have on the outcome of the rankings, especially this late in the season.
 It's worth noting that the pre-season rankings are the only time the ratings are altered by a human.
-After that, it's all left up to The
+After that, it's all left up to The Toy.

 Anyways, since I'm new to the internal workings of the rankings, and really wanted to answer this question for myself just as much as for anyone else, I decided to run a few tests.